Shiro (kickboxer)

+He’s currently #6 in the pound for pound rankings.

 Professional career

 Muay thai career

 Shiro entered a special schedule high school so that he could spend time training and fighting in Thailand during the year at the 96 Penang Gym.
 Shiro made his debut in 2009, in the renowned Lumpini Stadium, against Sensak Siwarugni.
 He won the fight by decision.
 He amassed a 12-4 record over the next three years, earning a chance to fight Rui Ebata for the SNKA Bantamweight title at the SNKA BRAVE HEARTS 19.
 The fight ended in a draw.

 During the SNKA WINNERS 2016 event, Shiro fought Daniel McGowan for the ISKA World Muay Thai Bantamweight title.
 He won the fight by a unanimous decision.
 For his first title defense, he fought Adrian Lopez at SNKA WINNERS 2017 2nd.
 Shiro won the fight by a third round KO.
 For his second title defense, Shiro was scheduled to fight Gonsalo Tebar at the HOOST CUP Nagoya 4.
 He won the fight by a second round body kick KO.